A Vertically Orientated Dark Matter Halo Marks a Flip of the Galactic Disk: Comparison with cosmological simulations

 Similar figures for Auriga 12 and TNG50 483594 are shown in Figure~\ref{fig:Au12r}.
-Auriga 12 has more frequent recent mergers.
-Its stellar disk was coplanar aligned with the DM halo at $t\sim 8-10$ Gyr ago; the torques from the combination of a few subsequent minor mergers have tilted the disk by $\sim 90\degree$.
-The DM halo was influenced but maintained a similar shape since about 10 Gyr ago.
+Auriga 12 has had more frequent recent mergers.
+Its stellar disc was coplanar aligned with the DM halo at $t\sim 8-10$ Gyr ago; the torques from the combination of a few subsequent minor mergers have tilted the disc by $\sim 90\degree$.
+The DM halo was influenced but has maintained a similar shape since about 10 Gyr ago.

 The DM shape of TNG50 483594 is outside the $1\sigma$ but within the $3\sigma$ confidence level of the Milky Way.
 This galaxy is special in that it was quickly assembled with many head-on mergers at $t\gtrsim 8$ Gyr ago, but without a GSE-like major merger, which resulted in a rather spherical DM halo.
-Due to frequent mergers at early times, it has also quickly assembled the stellar mass and stopped star formation.
-With a near-spherical DM halo, its stellar disk was arbitrarily orientated at $t=6-10$ Gyr ago.
-The subsequent minor mergers exhibit a satellite plane whose contribution has not significantly changed the DM halo shape until $t\sim 6$ Gyr ago along with a massive minor merger with $M_{\rm max} = 4.5\times 10^{10}$\Msun.
-The minor mergers built the halo along their orbits and tilted the disk by about $30\degree$ to another direction, leading to the vertical alignment of the DM halo and the disk at $z=0$.
-In this case, the tilt of the disk is not the only reason, but it strengthens the misalignment and contributes to the vertical alignment of the stellar disk and the satellite distribution observed at $z=0$.
-Even without the disk tilt, there is still a misalignment of the stellar disk and the satellite plane due to variation in the filament network along with mass accreted into the galaxy, as shown in \citep{Shao2021}.
+Due to frequent mergers in the early Universe, it has quickly assembled stellar mass and halted star formation.
+With a near-spherical DM halo, its stellar disc was arbitrarily orientated at $t=6-10$ Gyr ago.
+The subsequent minor mergers exhibit a satellite plane whose contribution has not significantly changed the DM halo shape until $t\sim 6$ Gyr ago, along with a massive minor merger with $M_{\rm max} = 4.5\times 10^{10}$\Msun.
+The minor mergers built the halo along their orbits and tilted the disc by about $30\degree$ in another direction, leading to the vertical alignment of the DM halo and the disc at $z=0$.
+In this case, the tilt of the disc is not the only reason; it strengthens the misalignment and contributes to the vertical alignment of the stellar disc and the satellite distribution observed at $z=0$.
+Even without the disc tilt, there is still a misalignment of the stellar disc and the satellite plane due to variations in the filament network along with mass accreted into the galaxy, as is shown in \citep{Shao2021MNRAS.504.6033S}.

-Despite the tilting of the disk, the DM halo of the inner regions ($r\lesssim 20$ kpc) was tilting with the stellar disk.
-As a result, the DM halos of these galaxies tend to be twisted, being oblate in the inner regions, and more vertically aligned with the disk in the outer regions, as already shown in Figure~\ref{fig:pq_var}, consistent with the trend we obtained for the Milky Way.
+Despite the tilting of the disc, the DM halo of the inner regions ($r\lesssim 20$ kpc) was tilting with the stellar disc.
+As a result, the DM halos of these galaxies tend to be twisted, being oblate in the inner regions, and more vertically aligned with the disc in the outer regions, as has already been shown in Figure~\ref{fig:pq_var}, consistent with the trend we obtained for the Milky Way.